 - Simultaneous views.
 The higher the viewing level of your channel, the more likely you are to receive an invitation to become a partner.
 Twitch calls attention to how you interact with your followers on different social networks as well.

 - Stream frequency.
-Streamers who want to participate in the partnership are expected to go live a minimum of three times a week at the same scheduled time.
+Streamers who want to participate in the partnership are expected to go live on a regular basis.

 - Improve your skills.
 After the rejection, ask Twitch how you can make your broadcast better.
 Follow Twitch Creator Camp to hone your skills.